Welcome Back to Campus!

 Spread the word that we are #OwlsUnited!

 Testing for COVID-19

-Through the month of September, all faculty, staff and students (regardless of vaccination status) will be tested weekly to ensure a safe start to the semester.
+Through the month of October, all faculty, staff and students (regardless of vaccination status) will be tested weekly.
 Please refer to the schedule below to find your day for testing each week.
-If you have any questions about your timing for testing, please contact email@example.com.
+If you have any questions about your timing for testing, please contact firstname.lastname@example.org.